Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 ### Interpreting the Results

 The results of each experiment will be logged to `stdout` as well as to the directory `~/terabit-network-stack-profiling/results`.
 This directory will contain files which are named with the format `<experiment_name>_<parameter>_<optimisations>`, where `<experiment_name>` is the name of the experiment (`all-to-all`), `<parameter>` is the value of the parameter that was changed in the experiment (`4` flows, `6400` bytes RPC size), and `<optimisations>` is the set of optimisations enabled for the experiment (`tsogro`, `tsogro+jumbo`, `all-opts`).

+The results of the experiment can be pretty printed again by running the command `~/terabit-network-stack-profiling/scripts/parse/<experiment_name>.sh`, where `<experiment_name>` is the file name (without extension) of the script used to run the experiment.

 #### A Note on the Evaluation Metrics